Originally published January 2017 / Updated December 2020

 The necessity for follow-up

-In situations where adequate immunization will require a series of doses, physicians should remind patient or legal guardians of the importance of obtaining all doses on schedule.
+In situations where adequate immunization will require a series of doses (such as certain COVID-19 vaccines), physicians should remind patients or legal guardians of the importance of obtaining all doses on schedule.
 Physicians should be aware of the immunization schedules in their province or territory.
 This schedule should be discussed before the first dose is administered.
-Physicians should discuss any risks associated with dosing delays and the importance of staying on the recommended immunization schedule.13 It may be appropriate to have a system in place to follow up with any patients who do not return for their subsequent doses and to document the steps taken and the response.
+Physicians should discuss any risks associated with dosing delays and the importance of staying on the recommended immunization schedule.15 It may be appropriate to have a system in place to follow up with any patients who do not return for their subsequent doses and to document the steps taken and the response.

 The bottom line